Module 00: What Is a Language Model?

 • Comments describing code that follows

-A good language model needs to consider all previous tokens and learn which ones matter for the current prediction.
+A good language model must consider all previous tokens and learn which ones matter for each prediction.

 The Transformer Solution